Part three in our series on Branding during M&A

 This is your chance to try out options – experiment with different finishes, formats, lighting, layouts, materials and colours.

 A pilot also provides the ideal opportunity to engage with key stakeholders.
 Chief Executives love to be involved at this stage and express their opinion.
-Getting them on side at this stage will smooth the way for the next step in your rebrand journey – your national or international rollout programme.
+Getting them on your side at this stage will smooth the way for the next step in your rebrand journey – your national or international rollout programme.

 Your prototype site has turned your information into valuable knowledge – you know what works where.
 Now it’s time to share this knowledge with those who can deliver your solutions.